 Having said that, you don’t need an external source to help you put a portfolio together.
 If you have your own website, as most freelancers tend to have, then you can create your own within it.

-The downside to doing this, of course, is that you have to drive traffic to your websites in the first place in order for your freelancer portfolio to actually be seen!
-For that reason, it’s not a bad idea to maintain an external portfolio as well as your own one.
+The downside to doing this, of course, is that you have to drive traffic to your websites in the first place in order for your freelancer portfolio to actually be seen.
+For that reason, it’s not a bad idea to maintain an external portfolio as well as your own.
 Just make sure to keep it updated regularly as you create new work.

 How do you present your work in a freelancer portfolio?